 - Have a cumulative grade point average of 3.0 or higher.

-Scholarship recipients will participate in the exchange at the University College Cork (UCC) within one year after receiving the award.
+Scholarship recipients will participate in the exchange at the University College Cork (UCC) for one semester.